 4) When Your Partner is Someone Who Shuts Down, Focus on Solutions

 Grinding away at complaints about things you don’t like makes people feel overwhelmed, and defensive.
 When you get clear about what you DO want before coming into a conversation, and ask for that in a positive way your partner will be much better able to hear you.
 Furthermore, when they know what you want, they can give it to you.

-Sometimes, no matter how kind and gentle you are with your partner, they will still shut down, avoid and defend.
+Sometimes, no matter how kind and gentle you are with someone who shuts down, they will still shut down, avoid, and defend.
 This is especially true if a negative cycle has overtaken your relationship.
 Even if you are changing, they still expect you to be the same (and react to you accordingly).

 It may also be the case that they are engaging in old, entrenched ways of relating that existed long before you came along.
 If you suspect that either of these things are happening, it may be wise to get both of you in front of a good marriage counselor or relationship coach who can help you untangle the impact of past relationship patterns, and focus on how to relate in a healthy way going forward.

-I hope these ideas help you reconnect, if you’re in a relationship with someone who avoids conflict, and shuts down.
+I hope these ideas help you reconnect if you’re in a relationship with someone who shuts down and avoids conflict.
 For more detailed, in-depth advice on how to communicate with a withdrawn partner and get things back on track, check out my communication podcasts:

 • How to Communicate With a Partner Who is Upset (This one can really help your withdrawn partner understand YOU, and what happens to you emotionally when they refuse to talk or engage with you).